 Smart meters send meter readings directly to electricity distributors.
 So someone doesn’t need to come out to your house to read your meter if you decide to change your electricity retailer.

 Flexible pricing plans for smart meters

-From 1 July 2013, if you live in Victoria, you could benefit from new electricity plans designed for smart meters.
+If you live in Victoria, you could benefit from electricity plans designed for smart meters.
 In Victoria, EnergyAustralia will be introducing an optional new way of charging for your electricity use, called flexible pricing.

 How to use your smart meter

 You can use an in-home display connected to your smart meter to access information about your electricity use.